Bob Hope: 1980–1996: Later appearances

 Hope made a guest appearance on The Golden Girls, season 4, episode 17 (aired February 25, 1989) called "You Gotta Have Hope" in which Rose is convinced Bob Hope is her father.
 In 1992, Hope made a guest appearance as himself on the animated Fox series The Simpsons in the episode "Lisa the Beauty Queen" (season 4, episode 4).
 His 90th birthday television celebration in May 1993, Bob Hope: The First 90 Years, won an Emmy Award for Outstanding Variety, Music Or Comedy Special.
 Toward the end of his career, worsening vision problems rendered him unable to read his cue cards.
 In October 1996, he announced he was ending his 60-year contract with NBC, joking that he "decided to become a free agent".
 His final television special, Laughing with the Presidents, was broadcast in November 1996, with host Tony Danza helping him present a personal retrospective of presidents of the United States known to Hope, a frequent White House visitor over the years.
 The special, though different from his usual specials, received high praise from Variety, as well as other reviews.
 Following a brief appearance at the 50th Primetime Emmy Awards in 1997, Hope made his last TV appearance in a 1997 commercial about the introduction of Big Kmart, directed by Penny Marshall.

 Hope continued an active entertainment career past his 90th birthday, concentrating on his television specials and USO tours.
-Although he had given up starring in feature films after Cancel My Reservation, he made several cameos in various films and co-starred with Don Ameche in the 1986 television film A Masterpiece of Murder.
+Although he retired from starring in feature films after Cancel My Reservation, he made several cameos in films and co-starred with Don Ameche in the television film A Masterpiece of Murder (1986).
 A television special created for his 80th birthday in 1983 at the Kennedy Center in Washington, D.C., featured President Ronald Reagan, actress Lucille Ball, comedian-actor-writer George Burns, and many others.
 In 1985 he was presented with the Life Achievement Award at the Kennedy Center Honors, and in 1998 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Queen Elizabeth II.
 Upon accepting the appointment, Hope quipped, "I'm speechless.
 70 years of ad lib material and I'm speechless."

 Other ventures

 Academy Awards host

-Hope was host of the Academy Awards ceremony 19 times between 1939 and 1977.
+Hope was host of the Academy Awards ceremony 19 times between 1940 and 1977.
 His supposedly feigned desire for an Oscar became part of his act.
 While introducing the 1968 telecast, he quipped, "Welcome to the Academy Awards, or, as it's known at my house, Passover."
 Although he was never nominated for an Oscar, the Academy of Motion Picture Arts and Sciences honored him with four honorary awards, and in 1960 presented him with the Jean Hersholt Humanitarian Award, given each year as part of the Oscars ceremony.